mimoo/hexstring/README.md

 # Hexstring

-An OCaml library to encode/decode hexadecimal strings.
+A safe-to-use OCaml library to encode/decode hexadecimal strings.

 Install with opam: